Kristina Curry Rogers

 Kristina "Kristi" Curry Rogers (born June 20, 1974) is an American vertebrate paleontologist and a professor in Biology and Geology at Macalester College.
 Her research focuses on questions of dinosaur paleobiology, bone histology, growth, and evolution, especially in a subgroup of sauropods called Titanosauria.
 She has named two dinosaur species from Madagascar, Rapetosaurus, the most complete Cretaceous sauropod and titanosaur found to date, and Vahiny, so far known only from a partial skull.
 She and Jeffrey A. Wilson co-authored The Sauropods, Evolution and Paleobiology, published in December 2005.
 Her research includes field work in Argentina, Madagascar, Montana, South Africa, and Zimbabwe.

 Early life and education

-Rogers was born in Sikeston, Missouri, where her passion for paleontology was fostered at an early age.
-By the time she began research during her undergraduate education under the guidance of Jack Horner, her future career in research was fossilized.
-Her experience ignited a long-term fascination with the long-necked, giant dinosaurs known as sauropods.
+Rogers was born in Sikeston, Missouri.
+She began research during her undergraduate education under the guidance of Jack Horner.
+She is fascinated by the long-necked, giant dinosaurs known as sauropods.
 She graduated with a degree in Biology from Montana State University in 1996.

 Rogers completed both her MSc and PhD in Anatomical Sciences from State University of New York at Stony Brook. by 2001.
 Her graduate advisors, Catherine Forster and David W. Krause, were founding members of the Mahajanga Basin Project, a long-term, National Science Foundation and National Geographic Society-supported research program focused on the Upper Cretaceous Maevarano Formation.

 Her graduate research focused on the evolutionary history of Titanosauria.
 Since then, she has continued to publish work elucidating titanosaur anatomy and paleobiology.
+She has also published work related to the growth rates of different animals in the early Mesozoic Era.